ubco-W2022T2-data301/project-group-group28/Project_Group_28_Final_Report.md

 We can conclude that Life Expectancy is a important factor in our world and more research should be done to find out what can be done to enable humans to have longer, healthier, happier lives.
 From my research, I can conclude that Developed country status, People have access to basic drinking water services, and number of people having access to internet services are the major factors which affects Life Expectancy.

+To learn more about carbon dioxide emissions, you can find the full analysis notebook [here](https://github.com/ubco-W2022T2-data301/project-group-group28/blob/main/analysis/analysis2.ipynb), including the code and the data.

-## Research Question 3: Uncovering the driving forces behind GDP per capita
+## Research Topic 3: Uncovering the driving forces behind GDP per capita

 Our third research question aimed to investigate how GDP per capita of a country affects other variables like Health Expenditure,CO2 emissions and Forrest area.From the hexbinplot below,we can see countries with the highest GDP per capita are the ones with least amount of health expenditure